rbms-bsc/DCRMR/_pages/Phys-desc/Bibliographic-format.md

 ## 5.222.3 General rule

 <a name="5.222.3.1">5.222.3.1</a> For hand-press publications, record the bibliographic format of the manifestation whenever the format can be determined. *Optionally*, give the format also for machine-press publications.
-Record the format using one or more of the following terms from the [RDA Value Vocabularies, RDA Bibliographic Format] (http://www.rdaregistry.info/termList/RDABibliographicFormat/).
+Record the format using one or more of the following terms from the [RDA Value Vocabularies, RDA Bibliographic Format](http://www.rdaregistry.info/termList/RDABibliographicFormat/).
 Use "full-sheet" for manifestations made up of unfolded sheets.

 full-sheet
 folio
 4to
 8vo
 12mo
 16mo
 18mo
 24mo
 32mo
 36mo
 48mo
 64mo
 72mo
 96mo
 128mo

 >Example:
 ><CITE>4to</CITE>
 >(*Comment*: A publication in quarto)

 >Example:
 ><CITE>4to</CITE>
 ><CITE>8vo</CITE>
 >(*Comment*: A publication consisting of a mixture of quarto and octavo sheets)

 <a name="5.222.3.2">5.222.3.2</a> If none of the terms in the RDA vocabulary is appropriate, record a suitable term from another standardized vocabulary and indicate its source.

-<a name="5.222.3.3">5.222.3.3</a> Record more detailed descriptions of bibliographic format in details of bibliographic format if considered important (see [details of bibliographic format] (/DCRMR/books/phys-desc/Details-of-bibliographic-format/), [5.2222.3.1](/DCRMR/books/phys-desc/Details-of-bibliographic-format/#5.2222.3.1).
+<a name="5.222.3.3">5.222.3.3</a> Record more detailed descriptions of bibliographic format in details of bibliographic format if considered important (see [details of bibliographic format](/DCRMR/books/phys-desc/Details-of-bibliographic-format/), [5.2222.3.1](/DCRMR/books/phys-desc/Details-of-bibliographic-format/#5.2222.3.1).